-The right to take time off work can be more complicated than you may think.
-Many employees know that they have a right to take time off from their job, but they don’t understand under what circumstances this right can be used.
+Many employees know that they have a right to take time off from work, but they don’t understand under what circumstances this right can be used.
 State and federal laws prohibit an employer from disciplining or terminating an employee for the following:

 Under Tennessee law, if an employer has at least five employees, the employee has worked for the employer for at least six months, and is not a temporary employee, the employee is entitled to be paid regular wages while the employee is serving on jury duty.
 If the employee works the night shift, he/she must be excused from the night shift work while serving on a jury.